MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgmodel/nf-dbgmodel-idebughostmemory2-readbytes.md

 ---
 UID: NF:dbgmodel.IDebugHostMemory2.ReadBytes
 title: IDebugHostMemory2::ReadBytes (dbgmodel.h)
-description: Reads a number of bytes from the address space of the target as defined by the inpassed context and location. ms.date: 09/28/2018
+description: "The IDebugHostMemory2::ReadBytes method reads a number of bytes from the address space of the target for a given context and location." ms.date: 09/28/2018
 keywords: ["IDebugHostMemory2::ReadBytes"]
 ms.keywords: IDebugHostMemory2::ReadBytes, ReadBytes, IDebugHostMemory2.ReadBytes, IDebugHostMemory2::ReadBytes, IDebugHostMemory2.ReadBytes